Proper actions of Grigorchuk groups on a CAT(0) cube complex: Grigorchuk groups and group action

-In the proof of Proposition~\ref{P:Stab_connected_comp}, we showed that the symmetric difference $\Gamma_+ \Delta g.\Gamma_+$ is always finite and so is $\Lambda \Delta \Gamma_+$.
-Therefor, the vertex $v = \chi_\Lambda$ is a vertex of $\X$ and , as $h\Lambda = \Lambda$, it is stabilized by $H$. \end{proof} \begin{cor} Let $\omega$ be a sequence without repetition.
-The stabilizers of the vertices of $\X$ are arbitrary large. \end{cor} \begin{proof} The order of the elements of $\Gom$ is not bounded, then there exist finite arbitrary large finite subgroups in $\Gom$.
-By the previous proposition, we can also find aribtrary large stabilizers of vertices. \end{proof}
+By Proposition~\ref{P:stab_gamma}, the intersection $\stabOm(\Gamma) \cap \stabOm(\GammaMinusZero) = \{1, \dOm\}$.
+Moreover, $\dOm$ does not stabilize $\Gamma_+ \setminus\{0^\infty, 1010^\infty\}$ because $\dOm 101^\infty = 10^\infty$.
+Then, the intersection above is trivial. \end{proof} \begin{rem} The faithfulness is an automatic consequence of the properness of the action for the groups $\Gom$ which are just infinite, like the first Grigorchuk group $\G_{(012)^\infty}$ or, more generally, all the $\Gom$ with $\omega$ containing an infinite number of 0, 1 and 2, see \cite{Bartholdi2003}. \end{rem} We can further refine the description of the stabilizers. \begin{prop} Let $\omega$ be a sequence without repetition and $H$ be a finite subgroup of $\G_\omega$.
+Then, there exists a vertex $v$ of $\X$ such that $H < \stabOm(v)$. \end{prop} \begin{proof} It is direct an application of Proposition~\ref{P:bounded_orbits_fix_vertex} \end{proof} \begin{cor} Let $\omega$ be a sequence without repetition.
+The stabilizers of the vertices of $\X$ for the action of $\Gom$ are arbitrarily large. \end{cor} \begin{proof} The order of the elements of $\Gom$ is not bounded, then there exist finite arbitrarily large finite subgroups in $\Gom$.
+By the previous proposition, we can also find arbitrarily large stabilizers of vertices. \end{proof} It is possible to describe the distortion of infinite order elements. \begin{cor} Let $\omega$ be a sequence without repetition.
+Then, all infinite order elements of the group $\Gom$ are undistorted. \end{cor} \begin{proof} It is a direct application of Haglund’s axis theorem \cite[Theorem 1.6]{Haglund2023}. \end{proof}